modelab/grasshopper-primer/en/1-foundations/1-6/1_What is a Mesh.md

 A face is an ordered list of three or four vertices.
 The “surface” representation of a mesh face is therefore implied according to the position of the vertices being indexed.
 We already have the list of vertices that make up the mesh, so instead of providing individual points to define a face, we instead simply use the index of the vertices.
 This also allows us to use the same vertex in more than one face.

 ![IMAGE](images/1-6-1/04_faces.png)
 >1.
-A Quad Face made with indices 0, 1, 2, and 3
+A quad face made with indices 0, 1, 2, and 3
-2. A Triangle Face made with indices 1, 4, and 2
+2. A triangle face made with indices 1, 4, and 2

 In Grasshopper, faces can be created with the **Mesh Triangle** and **Mesh Quad** components.
 The input for these components are integers that correspond to the index of the vertices we want to use for a face.
 By connecting a **Panel** to the output of these components, we can see that a triangular face is represented as T{A;B;C}, and a quad face as Q{A;B;C;D}.
 Faces with more than 4 sides are not allowed.
 To make a 5-sided mesh element, the mesh must be broken into two or more faces.